B2B Lead Generation for Tech Companies (18 Strategies 2026)

 If you’re selling at a lower price point

-By reaching out to prospects who are the perfect fit for your tech means better conversion rates which means more money.
+Reaching out to prospects who are the perfect fit for your tech means better conversion rates, which means more money.

 If you’re selling at a high price point